CaoAssignments/cse199-wi21-irenechiu99/three-lines/README.md

 ## Run Time
-The running time of this program is O(N).
+The run time of this program is O(N).
-We analyze if the given data set fulfill the four conditions that will form three lines by iterating the whole array four times.
+We check if the given data set fulfill the four conditions that will form three lines on a graph by iterating the whole array for four times.
 The run time is 4*O(N) = O(N).